 Extra Interest Rate

-On top of the interest rates paid on our CPF balances, we are also paid an extra interest of 1.0% p.a. on the first $60,000 of our combined CPF balances (with up to $20,000 coming from our OA).
-This helps those with lower CPF balances compound their balances at a faster rate.
+On top of the interest rates paid on our CPF balances, we are also paid an extra interest of 1.0% p.a. on the first $60,000 of our combined CPF balances (with up to $20,000 from our OA).
+This move was implemented in 2008 to help those with smaller CPF balances to compound their savings at a faster rate.

 One other difference is that the extra interest earned on our OA balances will be paid into our Special Account (if we are under 55) or Retirement Account (if we are over 55).
 The extra interest earned on our SA and MA will flow into the respective accounts.